stringtree/hath/README.md

 This approach means that I can easily work with a single test file until I get it passing, then run a different test file, a group of test files, or the whole test suite without any changes to the code.

-To make this work, each tets file needs to be both runnable on its own, and callable as part of a larger group of tests.
+To make this work, each test file needs to be both runnable on its own, **and** callable as part of a larger group of tests.
-This is certainly possible in Node.js, but it is a little wordy.
+This is certainly possible in Node.js, but it can be a little wordy.
 As you may have noticed in the examples above, each test file ends with assigning a function to 'module.exports' and (if the test file has been called on its own) running the exported function using a fresh Hath instance.

 By taking this approach, every test file is also a test function, exposing the same function(t, done) API.
-A file which runs a sequence of other test files has the same structure as a file containing tests:
+A file which runs a sequence of other test files has the same structure as a file running individual tests:

 ```js
 const Hath = require('hath');